 Manage your search history

-Amazon wants to know where you live to deliver packages to you, so if you frequent Amazon for everyday purchases and gifts, this might be unavoidable.
+Amazon wants to know where you live to deliver packages to you, so if you frequent Amazon for everyday purchases and gifts, your location history might be unavoidable.
 If you want to disconnect your search history from Amazon’s servers, you can also delete your cookies, but Amazon says doing so will hinder your experience.
 For example, Amazon says if you block or reject cookies, you may not be able to add products to your cart.

-While you won’t hear any ads (targeted ones included) in Alexa’s voice on your device.
-If you have a Fire TV stick, Amazon may use your search history to target ads to you.
+While you won’t hear any ads (targeted ones included) in Alexa’s voice on your device, if you have a Fire TV stick, Amazon may use your search history to target ads to you.
 One spokesperson previously told us if you play a song on Alexa, you may then see recommendations in the Amazon Music app for similar artists.
 The same applies if you order something using an Alexa voice command.
 You can change your ad preferences here, but just know this won’t prevent you from seeing Amazon ads in general — just those for products you’re most likely to be interested in buying.

 Joshua Kreitzer, founder and CEO of Amazon advertising agency Channel Bakers, says Amazon is less invasive than companies like Facebook and doesn’t necessarily advertise based on individuals’ granular interests.
 “Amazon differs from, say, Facebook in the mindset that Amazon allows manufacturers and brand advertisers on their platform to target based on product shopping behavior,” Kreitzer says.
 “They’re not really strong in the landscape of interest-based targeting with their programmatic offering and or their search offering.”